nsagark/policy-as-code/Policies/deny-force-delete/README.md

   - name: sample-container
     image: nginx:latest
 ```
-Apply the above pod.yaml file to create a pod.
+Apply the above pod.yaml file to create a pod

 ### Delete with --grace-period=0 as a non-admin user